Gosport Road

 The trams were taken away because the omnibuses were deemed to be cheaper, more flexible and easier to operate.
 The younger customers seemed to agree, but older passengers told the press they thought this was a mistake.
 Gosport Council noted that this was a commercial service so they wouldn't be getting involved.
 Services continued to be operated by Provincial, until the National Bus Company took over in 1970, where Provincial became an entity of Hants & Dorset.
 It was then bought out in 1987, and taken over by First in 1995.

 The trams had been powered from a depot in Hoeford, which is still one of the main bus depots in the region.
-Ironically, having powered electric trams and then diesel buses, the depot went largely electric in 2024.
+Ironically, having powered electric trams and then diesel buses, the depot went largely electric in 2024, after major construction work.
 It's also home to the only remaining section of tramway (although in some places the rails supposedly survive under the new road surface).

 The Quays

-The start of the road has always been where Hartlands Road meets Quay Street (for many years the two formed a looped one way system), although the two used to come through the railway arches to meet, which can still be seen in the shape of the western retaining wall, which allowed for what was a very wide footway.
+The start of the road has always been where Hartlands Road meets Quay Street (for many years the two formed a looped one way system, so people heading up Gosport Road had to turn left), although the two used to come through the railway arches to meet, which can still be seen in the shape of the western retaining wall, which allowed for what was a very wide footway.
 Access to Upper Quay is provided here, which was known locally as Hitch-a-Bow Corner, and that name does occasionally still crop up in the building names.